Application and Enrollment Policies and Procedures

-- The Academy may neither close the application period nor hold a random selection drawing for unauthorized grades prior to receipt of written approval from the CSO.
+- The school may neither close the application period nor hold a random selection drawing for unauthorized grades prior to receipt of written approval from the CSO.

-The Academy shall continue to accept applications all year.
+The school shall continue to accept applications all year.

 - If there is no waiting list, students shall be admitted on a first-come, first-served basis.

 - If openings do not exist, applicants shall be placed on the official waiting list.